The Story Behind Pozo Organic Farm

 Along came Dana with a bit of the needed spark.
 Dana’s grandfather, Professor Hodgson, was the Director of the University of Minnesota experimental farm.
 She attended Cal Poly, earned a BS in Environmental Biology, worked for years for the National Marine Fisheries Service and did studies at the Diablo Canyon Marine Lab.
 So, when he and Dana went looking for land for their horses, they purchased a parcel large enough to also farm.
 Clark Valley Farm was born.

-we tore out the place and that was the end of the WWOOF program and Clark Valley Farm like we'd like to
+Being law-abiding citizens, we tore out the place and that was the end of the WWOOF program and Clark Valley Farm like we’d like to run it!

 During those years, Dana’s and Eric’s horse riding often took them out to Pozo to ride American Canyon and the hills behind their friend’s RimRock Ranch and High Mountain Road.
 One of their favorite rides every year was down to the Pozo Saloon for Mother’s Day, tying up their horses to trees and boosting the many kids up in the saddle.
 The whole Pozo area is a very special place from Santa Margarita Lake to Black Mountain and out to the Garcia and Muchesna Mountain Wilderness areas.
 Before you knew it, they wanted to enjoy Pozo all year round.
 It is so peaceful and quiet and a bit of the last wilderness in the County.

 After the demise of the WWOOF program, Eric and Dana sold Clark Valley Farm and, with the proceeds, they were able to purchase a dream farm in Pozo.